amdp/cooperacynuxt/LearningDocs.md

 Thanks!

-## SETUP
+## CHALLENGE ONE: GITHUB!
+If you pass this challenge you will be approaching the contributors zone, and be listed in the contributors.md file of this repo.
-### 1. GITHUB
+### GITHUB
 Cooperacy is based on GitHub repositories.
 You find them here: [https://github.com/amdp](https://github.com/amdp)

 For detailed and complete guide please see [https://guides.github.com/introduction/flow/](https://guides.github.com/introduction/flow/) .
 If you do not want to follow the guide, please… ask 😄

 Git is quite complicated for newcomers so it is important for you to tell your difficulties.
-It is important that you learn it, though, because most of the world projects are updated thanks to the git process.
+It is important that you learn it too though, because most of the world projects are updated thanks to the git process.

 **Basically all you need to do is:**
 1. Creating github account.